e-d0/angular_blog/README.md

 # angular_blog
-Angular 4+ custom blog CMS with node.js/express server.
+Angular 5+ SPA custom blog CMS with node.js/express server.
 All in one.